- What have we as family child care providers gained since forming a union?

 - What else has our union been up to?

 The Union has been reaching out to providers all over the state, assisting with payment issues, networking, and training.
-We testified in support of the Office of Early Childhood.
-The Union’s Child Care Team represents us in meetings of the Early Childhood Cabinet and other policy-making tables.
-We also helped providers and their families navigate Connecticut’s new options for health insurance from October 2013 through March 2014.
-We enrolled 1,000 members and friends in health care.
+The Union’s Child Care Team represents us in meetings of the Early Childhood Alliance and with the Office of Early Childhood.